ad3ller/emonitor/README.rst

 emonitor
 ========

-A stupidly simple command-line program for reading and recording data from serial instruments.
+A very simple command-line program for reading and recording data from serial instruments.

 Requires python 3.6+.
 Tested using Anaconda on Windows 10 and Ubuntu 16.04.